ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {:sdf #code-sdf-context-patch
 title="Example of an SDF context patch message that uses the common instance-related message format."}

-Since patch messages are not referring to a preceding message, a `previosMessageId` MUST NOT be present in the information block.
-When transmitting state patches, the media type `application/sdf-patch+json` MUST be used if possible.
+Practical uses for patch message include digital twins {{-digital-twin}}, where changes to physical attributes (such as the location) need to be reflected in the digital representation of a Thing.

 # Discussion